devsecops-workshop/workshop-guide/content/5-gitops/_index.md

 **environments/dev** - contains the `kustomization.yaml` which will be modified by our builds with new Image versions.
 ArgoCD will pick up these changes and trigger new deployments.

-## Setup GitOps Project
+## Setup the GitOps Project in ArgoCD

 Let's setup the project that tells ArgoCD to watch our config repo and updated resources in the `workshop-prod` project accordingly.

 - Find the local **ArgoCD URL** (not the global instance) by going to **Networking > Routes** in namespace `workshop-prod`
-- Open the ArgoCD website ignoring the certificate warning
+- Open the ArgoCD website, ignoring the certificate warning
 - Don't login with OpenShift but with username and password
-- User is `admin` and password will be in Secret `argocd-cluster`
+  - User is `admin` and password will be in **Secret** `argocd-cluster` in the **Project** `workspace-prod`

-ArgoCD works with the concept of **Apps**.
+ArgoCD works with the concept of **Applications**.
 We will create an App and point it to the Config Git Repo.
 ArgoCD will look for k8s yaml files in the repo and path and deploy them to the defined namespace.
 Additionally ArgoCD will also react to changes to the repo and reflect these to the namespace.
 You can also enable self-healing to prevent configuration drift.
 If you want find out more about OpenShift GitOps have look [here](https://docs.openshift.com/container-platform/4.10/cicd/gitops/understanding-openshift-gitops.html).

 - Create App
   - Click the **Manage your applications** icon on the left